 HQ: Marseille, France

-CMA CGM Group is the world’s third largest shipping company.
-They have a fleet of 471 vessels that call at 420 ports in 160 countries.
-In total they have 765 offices around the globe.
+CMA CGM Group is the world’s third-largest shipping company.
+They have a fleet of 599 vessels that call at 420 ports in 160 countries.
+In total, they have 755 offices around the globe.

 Their largest ship is the CMA CGM Georg Forster which can handle 18,000 twenty-foot containers.
-Their name is an French acronym which stands for “Maritime Freighting Company – General Maritime Company.”
+Their name is a French acronym that stands for “Maritime Freighting Company – General Maritime Company”.

 4. China Ocean Shipping (Group) Company (COSCO)